The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 LINEN YARN

-Linen yarns are durable and extra strong.
+Linen yarns or linen-blend yarns are durable and extra strong.
 They have the ability to absorb 20% of their own weight in moisture which is a great choice of yarn for summer clothes!

 It does feel a little bit stiff when you work with it.
-However, a quick soak and wash will soften this yarn beautifully.
+However, a quick soak and wash will soften this yarn beautifully making it a good yarn choice.

 I have previously worked with Lindy Chain yarn from WeCrochet.
 It is a chainette yarn perfect for summer and warm weather makes.